ArduPilot/ardupilot_wiki/common/source/docs/common-power-module-configuration-in-mission-planner.rst

 Enable voltage and current sensing
 ----------------------------------

-Enter the properties your module can measure, the type of module, the type of autopilot, and the battery capacity:
+Enter the properties your monitor can measure, the type of monitor, the type of autopilot, and the battery capacity:

 -  **Monitor:** *Voltage and Current* or *Battery Volts*